gnailuy/sudoku/README.md

-# sudoku
+# Sudoku

-A Sudoku game
+A simple Sudoku game.